-Explanation of Acids by Ron Kurtus - Succeed in Chemistry.
-Key words: physical science, compounds, caustic, bases, alkaline, alkali, characteristics, formula, salt, sodium chloride, sodium hydroxide, hydrochloric acid, solutions, pH, School for Champions.
+Key words: Acids, Chemistry, physical science, compounds, caustic, bases, alkaline, alkali, characteristics, formula, salt, sodium chloride, sodium hydroxide, hydrochloric acid, solutions, pH, Ron Kurtus, School for Champions.
 Copyright © Restrictions

 Acids are chemical compounds that can react with metals and other substances to "eat them away" or damage them.
 You can usually identify an acid by its pH value, such characteristics as taste or feel, and its chemical formula.
 One common place acids are found is in soft drinks.